Car Moving Cost Calculator: What It Really Costs to Ship a Car in 2026

 7. Verify insurance coverage.
 Your carrier must have cargo insurance.
 Get the certificate, verify the deductible, and understand the claims process before booking.

 8. Check for a DOT and MC number.
 Legitimate auto transport companies are registered with the FMCSA.
-Never use an unregistered carrier.
+Never use an unregistered carrier, and reject quotes far below the ranges above — they are almost always bait-and-switch.

 Sources and Methodology